 When Timberlake performed during Super Bowl LII, it was rumored Jackson would return to make up for last time, but she never took the stage.

 Regardless of the show’s nonchalant attitude in the aftermath of Nipplegate, the bare-breasted moment resulted in over 540,000 complaints to the Federal Communications Commission and was called “a classless, crass, and deplorable stunt” by FCC Chairman Michael Powell.

-All it took was 9/16 of a second for the world to go completely mad and forever changed the NFL’s Super Bowl halftime show.
+All it took was 9/16 of a second for the world to go completely mad and forever change the NFL’s Super Bowl performances.

 This article was originally published February 1, 2019.